Actindo-AG/Documentation/DataHub/Integration/04_ManageScopes.md

 A scope is needed to create offers for a certain connection.
 By default, the *Actindo Basic* scope is predefined.
-If you want to maintain multiple scopes, you have to create and activate the respective scopes.
+If you want to maintain multiple scopes, for example to market your products in your own web shop and other retailer platforms, you have to create and activate the respective scopes.

 > [Info] A scope does not equal a sales channel or web store connection.
-It is just a dimension that can be added to the multi-scope attributes.
+It is just a dimension that can be added to the multi-scope attributes, so that you can provide them with different values in the different scopes.
 For detailed information about creating a connection to a sales channel or web store, see [Create a connection in Omni-Channel](../../Channels/Integration/01_ManageConnections.md#create-a-connection).

-[comment]: <> (Evtl. ergänzen, besser erklären/definieren.
-Beispiel?)
+[comment]: <> (zu prüfen)

 ## Create a scope

 Create a scope to maintain multiple scopes or to create a new connection via the new scope.

-[comment]: <> (Evtl. umformulieren)

 #### Prerequisites